skovy/skovy.dev/content/blog/code-splitting-with-webpack-typescript-react/index.md

 // Determine what language the current user needs const language = detectVisitorLanguage();

-// Lazily load that language out of the set of all possible languages import(`./locale/${language}.json`).then(module => {
+// Lazily load the current user's language out
+// of the set of all possible languages defined
+// in the ./locale directory
+import(`./locale/${language}.json`).then(module => {
   // Do something with the translations...
 });
 ```

 To parse this, webpack will effectively convert this statement to regex so
-`./locale/${language}.json` will become something like `^\.\/locale\/.*\.json$`.
+`./locale/${language}.json` will become something like `/^\.\/locale\/.*\.json$/`.

 This will match files such as `./locale/english.json` and `./locale/spanish.json`
-and will create chunks for these files.
+and will create chunks for each of these files that match.
 But with great power comes great
 responsibility.
 If this dynamic expression is too broad it may build files that
 will never be imported.
-Make sure to use as specific of a dynamic import as
+Make sure to use as specific of a dynamic expression as
 possible and minimize the number of files that could match otherwise build
 performance could suffer.

+Since each application is unique a dynamic expression import may never be needed,
+but it's a good technique to keep in mind.

 ### Optimizing Split Chunks